Church Hospitality: A Short Guide

 8. If you are the point person, prepare at least 2 questions for each attendee in order to prompt conversation about the material

-9. Open the meeting in brief prayer
+9. Open with a brief prayer

 10. Make it your job to de-escalate conflict